Anonymous

 Hi Shashank,

-If you have been put on PIP within 1 week of your joining back for duty, this would be illegal and you can challenge the PIP.
-A PIP or performance improvement plan can be activated only after adequate measures have been taken for highlighting the improvement areas to the employee repeatedly with verbal and written warnings provided before.
+If you have been put on a PIP within 1 week of your joining back for duty, this would be illegal, and you can challenge the PIP.
+A PIP, or Performance Improvement Plan, can be activated only after adequate measures have been taken to highlight the improvement areas to the employee repeatedly with verbal and written warnings provided beforehand.
+One week is definitely too short a time for all these steps.
+In fact, on a deeper note, this could be a case of constructive discharge of the employee based on discrimination related to medical grounds.
+This can be easily proven in a labor court.

-However, from the course of the details you have mentioned, it seems you have also made up your mind to move on.
-Please do correct me in case I am wrong.
-If it is a case where you would like to know whether you shall be getting any unemployment benefits post exit, it seems the PF withdrawal after 2 months of unemployment may be the only option.
-There is another option such as unemployment allowance, but there are conditions based on employment duration, education etc to check before proceeding.
+However, from the details you have mentioned, it seems you have also made up your mind to move on.
+Please correct me if I am wrong.
+If you are wondering whether you will be eligible for unemployment benefits post-exit, it appears that PF withdrawal after 2 months of unemployment may be your only option.
+There is another possibility, such as unemployment allowance, but specific conditions based on employment duration, education, etc., need to be checked before proceeding.

 From India, Bengaluru